DimensionDataResearch/mantl-ddcloud/README.rst

 Mantl integration for CloudControl
 ==================================

 This repository contains Mantl customisations required to run it on Dimension Data CloudControl.
+We're actually `working on merging this work back into the original Mantl repository <https://github.com/DimensionDataResearch/mantl>`_ but that's still a work-in-progress.

 I'll document this process when I get a chance; it works, but it's still a tiny bit manual for now.